 Self-help could be delivered through:

-Your doctor or mental health professional can talk through the options available in your area and help you find the right kind of talking treatment for you.
+Your doctor or mental health professional can talk through the options available in your area and help you find the right kind of talking therapy for you.
 Unfortunately, we know that in many places NHS waiting lists for talking treatments can be very long.

 Our talking therapy and counselling page has more detail about these therapies, and information on how to access them – through the NHS, charities and privately.